 In February 2015, the Organization entered into a loan agreement with Self-Help New Markets XIV, LLC for the purchase of certain real estate.
-The agreement is secured by a first priority lien on the Organization's real estate and other personal property.
+The agreement is secured by a first priority lien on the Organization's real estate and other personal property related to Flagship.
 Additionally, the agreement contains restrictive covenants.
-At June 30, 2016, the Organization was in compliance with these covenants.
+At June 30, 2017, the Organization was in compliance with these covenants.
 The note required monthly interest payments at 4.43% through August 2015.
-Commencing on September 1, 2015, the note requires monthly principal and interest payments with any remaining principal and accrued and unpaid interest due on December 1, 2022.
-Amounts outstanding under this note totaled \$3,977,418 at June 30, 2016.
+Commencing on September 1, 2015, the note requires monthly principal and interest payments of \$22,540 with any remaining principal and accrued and unpaid interest due on December 1, 2022.
+Amounts outstanding under this note totaled \$3,883,680 at June 30, 2017.

 In February 2016, the Organization entered into a loan agreement with Charter School Growth Fund Revolving Facilities Loan Fund, LLC for the purchase of certain real estate.
-The agreement is secured by a first priority lien on the Organization's real estate and other personal property.
+The agreement is secured by the Organization's real estate and other personal property related to Flagship but is subordinate to the loan discussed above.
 Additionally, the agreement contains restrictive covenants.
-At June 30, 2016, the Organization was in compliance with these covenants.
+At June 30, 2017, the Organization was in compliance with these covenants.
 The note required a principal payment of \$1,600,000 plus all unpaid accrued interest at 2.75% upon the initial disbursement of construction funding from the senior lender.
 The note requires 50% of the remaining balance plus all unpaid accrued interest to be paid February 5, 2019, with the remaining 50% balance and all unpaid accrued interest due on February 5, 2021.
-Amounts outstanding under this note totaled \$1,900,000 at June 30, 2016.
+Amounts outstanding under this note totaled \$1,900,000 at June 30, 2017.